caffeinalab/figma-uikit-to-scss/README.md

 This plugin is based on [fika](https://github.com/mattdesl/fika), so you need to install it `npm install @mattdesl/fika -g`

 ### Environment
-To start the dev environment you need to move to the plugin folder and use this command `fika design-system-exporter`.
+To start the dev environment you need to move to the plugin folder and use this command `fika uikit-to-scss`.

 ### Add plugin to figma

 Once you've generated a ./dist folder, open a project in Figma Desktop, select Menu > Plugins > Development > New Plugin.
-Click "Choose a manifest.json" and find the manifest.json file in ./dist/design-system-exporter/manifest.json. (notice dist not src).
+Click "Choose a manifest.json" and find the manifest.json file in ./dist/uikit-to-scss/manifest.json. (notice dist not src).